What are the most common causes of fires on campus?

 Why is Fire Safety and Evacuation training required annually?

 The Occupational Health and Safety Administration mandates annual fire safety and evacuation training.
 The employer must provide training on emergency action plans and portable fire extinguishers.
-The Environmental Health and Safety office offers monthly training sessions that can be registered for by going to http://training.uchicago.edu and the course is also available online at http://chalk.uchicago.edu.
+To meet your training requirements through the online modules, please use the following instructions:

 Should I try to fight the fire?